Canadian Income Tax Software-TaxChopper Canadian Online Tax Software

 2024 budget proposed capital gains inclusion rate change from 1/2 to 2/3 for capital gains received after June 24, 2024, then on January 31, 2025, Government of Canada decided to delay this change to January 1, 2026.
 Due to huge amount of work it involved and the timing of each measure should start to be implemented, it's been a huge challenge for the CRA to make all these changes into their system, or roll back some changes as it is the case.

-If you are reporting capital gains on your 2024 tax return, your return won't be accepted at the start of filing season.
-You will have to wait until the end of March 2025 to send your return, including paper filing.
+If you are reporting capital gains on your 2024 tax return, your return cannot be accepted at the start of filing season.
+Instead, it is pushed to mid-March.
+TaxChopper got approved on March 11, 2025 for capital related forms.

 The CRA will grant relief in respect of late-filing penalties and arrears interest until June 2, 2025, for impacted T1 Individual filers.